KylePalko/yeezy-cache/README.md

 # Yeezy Cache
 ##### Why get cache like other modules?
 Get cache like Yeezy would.

 Yeezy Cache provides simple, light, function result caching ([memoization](https://en.wikipedia.org/wiki/Memoization)).
-By wrapping a function in the `cache` decorator you can avoid repeatedly reaching out to slower external services (such as a database or external API) or performing intensive processing—assuming your functions are [pure functions](https://en.wikipedia.org/wiki/Pure_function), of course, and therefore can be cached.
+By wrapping a function in the `cache` decorator you can avoid repeatedly reaching out to slower external services (such as a database or external API) or performing intensive processing—assuming your functions are [pure](https://en.wikipedia.org/wiki/Pure_function) or [deterministic](https://en.wikipedia.org/wiki/Deterministic_system), of course, and therefore can be cached.

 ## Getting Started